canonical/ubuntu-pro-client/dev-docs/howtoguides/testing.md

 By default, integration tests will do the following on a given cloud platform:
  * Launch an instance running latest daily image of the target Ubuntu release
- * Add the Ubuntu advantage client daily build PPA: [ppa:ua-client/daily](https://code.launchpad.net/~ua-client/+archive/ubuntu/daily)
+ * Add the Ubuntu Pro client daily build PPA: [ppa:ua-client/daily](https://code.launchpad.net/~ua-client/+archive/ubuntu/daily)
  * Install the appropriate ubuntu-advantage-tools and ubuntu-advantage-pro deb
  * Run the integration tests on that instance.